You’ve decided to go punting in Cambridge. Great news but how can you make sure that you get the best out of your punting experience?

 2. Go when it’s quiet

 Or at least when it’s quieter.
-Whether you’re punting yourselves or have decided to jump on a tour, it’s way more relaxing to do when the river isn’t busy.
+Whether you’re punting yourselves or have decided to book onto a tour, it’s way more relaxing to do when the river isn’t busy.
 The best times to go punting (in our opinion) are first thing in the morning, or, if you’re not an early riser, last thing in the evening.
 Getting in a boat with a few mates and floating up the river around sunset is always a magical experience.
 If you’re out at dusk, watching the bats swooping over the river is fantastic too.
-As long as you aren’t scared of small furry flying mammals.
+As long as you aren’t scared of small, furry, flying mammals.

 If you go when it’s busy (especially between about 1pm and 5pm on Saturday afternoons) then it can be a bit like bumper cars on the river Cam.